svermeulen/vim-macrobatics/README.md

 # Recording

 With the above mappings, you can then press `gr` in Vim to begin recording a new macro.

-Note that this mapping works differently than Vim's default way of recording a macro with the `q` key.
+However - Note that this mapping works differently than Vim's default way of recording a macro with the `q` key.
 Unlike `q`, which is immediately followed by the register you want to record the macro to, `gr` will always record to the same register unless a register is explicitly given (eg. `"xgr` to record the macro to the `x` register).
 By default this register is `m` how this is [configurable](#configuration).

 It works this way just because specyfing the register this way is more consistent wih other actions in Vim like delete, yank, etc.

-You can then stop recording by pressing the same key again (`gr`)
+You can then stop recording by pressing the same keys again (`gr`)

 # Playback and repeat